 f) In addition to being ineligible for enrollment, a student is also ineligible for employment with NDSU.

 g) There may be other restrictions placed on the suspended student including, but not limited to, restricted access to the entire campus, specified campus facilities, or portions of specified campus facilities.
 The student also may be required to obtain prior written permission from a member of the Student Affairs Office staff before being on any portion of the NDSU campus during the period of suspension.
-Approval is generally granted only to permit a student to conduct business related to the university.
+Approval is generally granted only to permit a student to conduct business related to the University.

-h) Conduct suspension is a matter of permanent record.
+h) Conduct suspension is a permanent conduct record.
 A permanent record indicates that student conduct files may be retained indefinitely at the discretion of the Vice Provost, but not less than seven (7) years.

 i) Student organizations placed on suspension may have all rights and privileges provided by CSO revoked for the duration of their suspension.
 In order to regain all rights and privileges, the student organization is required to comply with and complete any and all sanctions and terms and conditions.

-Expulsion
+Conduct Expulsion

-Expulsion is a written notification that the student is permanently ineligible to return to the university.
-The expulsion will be recorded on the student’s transcript as “may not register for nonacademic reasons” and is a matter of permanent record.
+Expulsion is a written notification that the student is permanently ineligible to return to the University.
+The expulsion will be recorded on the student’s transcript as “may not register for nonacademic reasons” and is a permanent record.

+Conduct expulsion is a permanent conduct record.
+A permanent record indicates that student conduct files may be retained indefinitely at the discretion of the Vice Provost, but not less than seven (7) years.

-The student must leave university residences and cease all use of university owned or controlled buildings, properties and services as designated in the expulsion notice.
+The student must leave University residences and cease all use of University owned or controlled buildings, properties and services as designated in the expulsion notice.
 The expulsion notice will also include any other specific restrictions and a time frame during which these restrictions apply.
 These may include restricted access to the entire campus, specified campus facilities, or portions of specified campus facilities.

-Written requests for exceptions to restrictions may be directed to the Vice Provost or designee; however, approval is generally only granted for the purpose of conducting official university business.
+Written requests for exceptions to restrictions may be directed to the Vice Provost or designee; however, approval is generally only granted for the purpose of conducting official University business.
 Requests for readmission will not be approved.

-Degree Rescission

-If a person has been awarded an NDSU degree and it is subsequently discovered that the person committed a serious breach of this code while attending the university, the university may, upon separate proceedings, elect to rescind the degree.
-See Section 9.1, Registration/Graduation Hold, regarding graduation holds for similar reasons.

 7.2 Conditions